Yrjö Saarela

-Yrjö Erik Mikael Saarela (13 July 1884 – 30 June 1951) was a Finnish wrestler, who won an Olympic gold and a world championship.
+Yrjö Erik Mikael Saarela (13 July 1884 – 30 June 1951) was a Finnish wrestler who won Olympic gold and a world championship.

 Wrestling

 Saarela began wrestling in 1906, coached by Carl Allén.

-By 1908 he was a well-established wrestler and was nominated into the Finnish Olympic team without trials.
+By 1908, he was a well-established wrestler and was nominated into the Finnish Olympic team without trials.

 He won silver at the 1908 Olympics, which was a single-elimination tournament:

 According to rumours, Weckman bribed Saarela to throw the final.
 Modern sportswriters Arto Teronen and Jouko Vuolle consider that there is plenty of circumstantial evidence in favour.

 He won the Finnish national heavyweight championship in 1908 and 1909.

 He won the over 83 kg class at the 1911 World Wrestling Championships.

 He won the Olympic gold at the 1912 Games, which was a double-elimination tournament:

 The fifth round loss was a favour to Olin, who would've been eliminated otherwise.
-Saarela withdrew faking a knee injury.
+Saarela withdrew, faking a knee injury.
 Olin returned the favour by letting him win the gold medal match, even though Saarela was exhausted after a three-hour bout against Jensen.

 He began a brief professional career after the 1912 games, wrestling mostly in international circuses touring in Finland.

 His amateur status was reinstated in 1924.
-He returned to form at the age of 44, when he won Finnish national heavyweight championship bronze in 1929.
+He returned to form at the age of 44 when he won the Finnish national heavyweight championship bronze in 1929.
 He was a regional coaching consultant in the Finnish Wrestling Federation in the 1930s.

 He received the Cross of Merit, in gold, of the Finnish Sports from the Ministry of Education in 1948.

 His Olympic medals are in the collection of the Sports Museum of Finland.

 Biography

 His parents were Jaakko Sarkkinen and Maria Sunila, and he was born Yrjö Sarkkinen.
-They switched the last name after buying and moving to a farm named Saarela.
+They switched their last name after buying and moving to a farm named Saarela.
 He eventually inherited two thirds of the farm.

 He married Ester Elisabeth Markuksela in 1910.
 They had children: